awemorris/suika3/README.md

 Suika3 represents the culmination of over two decades of relentless innovation and development:

 * **Suika Studio (2001–2004)**: The origin of our codebase, featuring our first GUI-based editors.

 * **Unfruitiful (2005–2015)**: A decade of R&D focused on establishing a robust portability layer for cross-platform support.

-* **Suika2 (2016–2024)**: The cornerstone of our current architecture and the fruit of a decade of dedicated R&D.
+* **Suika2 (2016–2024)**: The cornerstone of our current architecture
-  It delivers a full visual novel experience with extensive platform compatibility.
+  and the fruit of a decade of dedicated R&D. It delivers a full visual novel experience with extensive platform compatibility.

 * **Playfield Engine (2025–)**: A versatile 2D engine derived from the core portability layer of the Suika series.

-* **Suika3 (2026–)**: By synthesizing these legacies and introducing **NovelML 3.0 / SuikaScript 3.0**,
+* **Suika3 (2026–)**: By synthesizing these legacies and introducing
-  Suika3 delivers the rock-solid stability of its predecessors alongside the cutting-edge flexibility of modern technology.
+  **NovelML 3.0 / SuikaScript 3.0**, Suika3 delivers the rock-solid
+  stability of its predecessors aalongside the cutting-edge flexibility of modern technology.